 - o Some RPCs are constructed in multiple non-contiguous buffers.
-Allowing only one chunk segment in Position Zero would mean a single large contiguous buffer would be have to be allocated and registered, and then the components of the XDR stream would have to be copied into that buffer. - o Some client endpoints might not be able to register memory regions larger than the platform's physical page size.
-Allowing only one chunk segment in Position Zero would limit the maximum size of RPC-over-RDMA messages to a single page.
-Allowing multiple segments means the message size can be as large as the maximum number of read chunks that can be sent in an RPC-over-RDMA header.
+Allowing only one read segment in Position Zero would mean a single large contiguous buffer would be have to be allocated and registered, and then the components of the XDR stream would have to be copied into that buffer. - o Some requesters might not be able to register memory regions larger than the platform's physical page size.
+Allowing only one read segment in Position Zero would limit the maximum size of RPCover-RDMA messages to a single page.
+Allowing multiple read segments means the message size can be as large as the maximum number of read chunks that can be sent in an RPC-over-RDMA header.

-RFC 5666 does not limit the number of RDMA segments in a read chunk, nor does it limit the number of chunks that can appear in the Read list.
-The Position Zero read chunk, despite its name, is not limited to a single xdr\read\chunk.
+RFC 5666 does not limit the number of read segments in a read chunk, nor does it limit the number of chunks that can appear in the Read list.
+The Position Zero read chunk, despite its name, is not limited to a single xdr_read_chunk.

-State in RFC 5666bis that the guidelines in RFC 5666 Section 3.4 apply only to RDMA\MSG type calls.
+RFC 5666bis should state that the guidelines in RFC 5666 Section 3.4 apply only to RDMA_MSG type calls.
 When the Position Zero read chunk is introduced in RFC 5666 Section 5.1, enumerate the differences between it and the read chunks previously described in RFC 5666 Section 3.4.